jevargasv/The-Mad-Hatter-s-Bakery-Shoppe/README.md

 https://bakedbyyael.myshopify.com/collections/cakepops (Links to an external site.)Links to an external site. http://thecupcakeshopperaleigh.com/ (Links to an external site.)Links to an external site. http://www.sugarlandchapelhill.com/ (Links to an external site.)Links to an external site.

-# The-Mad-Hatters-Bakery-Shoppe
-Creating a dummy website using Sinatra/Ruby and the SendGrid API

 # Main Page of the Website
 ![alt text](https://github.com/jevargasv/The-Mad-Hatters-Bakery-Shoppe/blob/master/Main%20Page)